mozilla/addons/docs/server/push-duty.rst

     $ git tag 2022.02.10
     $ git push upstream 2022.02.10

 You should manually verify Extension Workshop on prod after the push has completed.
+Visit https://extensionworkshop.com and view any pages that have been changed since the last push to verify they exist and are rendering properly.

 Monitoring the push
 +++++++++++++++++++